 Promoting values-driven living

-A client of mine once used an analogy to describe her internal experience: "I feel like my mind is a cluttered room, and I'm trying to unpack and organize these boxes lying around, but people keep coming in my room and bringing in more stuff that adds to what's already there."
-My client and I built upon this analogy together to discuss the importance of setting up boundaries: when others knock on her door with a package, she can check to see if the package is addressed to her.
-Once we started identifying and filtering out what was allowed into her room, we were then able to start sorting out the existing contents with more clarity, focus, and effectiveness.
+A client of mine once used an analogy to describe her internal experience: "I feel like my mind is a cluttered room, and I'm trying to unpack and organize these boxes lying around, but people keep coming in and bringing in more stuff that piles on top of what's already there."
+My client and I built upon this analogy together in many of our subsequent sessions: When others knock on her door with a package, she can check to see if the package is addressed to her instead of automatically accepting it.
+Once we started filtering out the incoming packages that did not belong to her, we were then able to start sorting out the existing contents with more clarity, focus, and effectiveness.

-As your therapist, I honor the immense privilege it is to be allowed to join in the private, intimate spaces in the rooms of my clients' minds.
-I prioritize doing my own work so that I can enter into their rooms unburdened without adding my stuff to their space.
-I continue to use this room analogy with my clients to highlight the importance of "checking the packages."
+As your therapist, I honor the immense privilege it is to be allowed to join in the private, intimate spaces in the rooms of your mind.
+I prioritize doing my own work so that I can enter into your rooms unburdened without adding my stuff to your space.
+To this day, I continue to share this analogy with my clients to highlight the importance of checking the packages.
 This means that we work to distinguish between what belongs to you and what doesn't.
-When we take more accountability for what's actually ours and relinquish responsibility over what isn't, we also feel an increased sense of empowerment and agency in our own lives.
+When we take more accountability for what's actually ours and separate that from what is not our responsibility, we also feel an increased sense of freedom, empowerment, and agency in our lives.